 The workbooks available demonstrate how the the modules can be connected together; this helps students learn what it takes to make a complete working circuit.
 Since they’re drawing the connections themselves, it helps students understand how the different parts interact with each other.
 By allowing children the creative freedom to place modules and connections anywhere, they become more invested in what they’re making because it’s unique to them.

 CES is a great way to check out what’s coming up in the future of tech.
 It’s also one of many ways iD Tech stays up-to-date with our course offerings.
-Be sure to check out our beginner to advanced Robotics and Engineering courses, especially our newest addition to iD Tech Mini—MakerStation Invention Lab for ages 6–7 and 8–9.
+Be sure to check out our beginner to advanced robotics courses courses, especially our newest addition to iD Tech Mini—MakerStation Invention Lab for ages 6–7 and 8–9.